Mid112/Project-Starter/README.md

 **What refactoring might be done to improve your design?**

 The system implemented could be improved by making it more scalable.
-In the project, reading list could have multiplicity of collection (*) in the ReadingListUI.
-This would make
+In the project, ReadingList could have multiplicity of collection (*) in the ReadingListUI.
+This would allow the project to be able to create multiple ReadingList that could be named differently according to genres.
+The ability to access writable can be done through a single point of access.
+Creating a singleton method with ReadingList in current implementation can allow better features or revisions in the future.
+With the singleton method, a composite method might be required this would allow us to create multiple ReadingLists with almost similar specification.
+Even by applying singleton and composite method, not only will design improve but, functionality can be increased as well.